jcaw/porthole/README.md

 ## Symbols & Keyword Arguments

-The JSON-RPC 2.0 only allows you to send certain datatypes.
+The JSON-RPC 2.0 protocol only allows you to send certain datatypes.
 Porthole modifies this syntax to allow you to send Elisp symbols.
 You should send them as strings, but tag them like you would in Elisp code, e.g. `"'symbol"` or `"'another-symbol"`.
 Keyword arguments can be sent similarly: `":keyword"`, `":another-keyword"`

 In addition, because Elisp arguments are always positional (even keyword arguments are actually sent as a list), the standard JSON-RPC 2.0 method for